The Best Areas to Stay in Bali: Which is Right For You?

 Nusa Lembongan

 Nusa Lembongan has long been popular with the backpacker contingent, but it’s becoming more common for group tourists, families and mid-range travelers to stop off here.
-Regardless, it is still an incredibly mellow place.
+Regardless, it is where to stay in Bali for an incredibly mellow vacation.

 Though the small island is only 30 minutes away (by boat) from the hyper-tourism and mega-resorts of the mainland, Nusa Lembongan is a rustic little island where it’s possible to stay in dreamlike beach bungalows, find hidden surf spots and snorkel right offshore.